Saybrook-EHI Partnership

 The Existential-Humanistic Institute and Saybrook University are pleased to offer an unprecedented partnership for Saybrook’s Existential Therapy program leading to a Saybrook Certificate in the Foundations of Existential-Humanistic Practice.
 This program has a foundational focus on Existential-Humanistic (E-H) therapy practice.
 EHI provides only the residential retreat course for this Saybrook certificate program.
 The rest of the didactic courses are taken through Saybrook.

-Please Note: This is for Saybrook University students only.
+Please Note: This is open to Saybrook University Clinical Psychology PhD students in good standing.
 Saybrook students must register for the appropriate Saybrook courses before joining the EHI training residential.
-EHI fills the spring residential retreat training the Fall prior.
+EHI starts to fills the spring residential retreat training the Fall prior to the training retreat.
 Please reach out to us for more info if you have questions.

 Introduction